tarun2001jawla/tarun2001jawla/README.md

-# 👨‍💻 <Hi/> Fellow Devs 👋
+# 👨‍💻 Hi, Fellow Devs 👋

 Hey there!
-I'm Tarun, a passionate full stack developer based on the planet Earth 🌍.
+I'm Tarun, a passionate full-stack developer based on the planet Earth 🌍.
 I love coding, building cool stuff, and exploring the latest technologies.

 ## 🚀 About Me